peterkuma/cl2nc/README.md

 Requirements:

-- Python 2.7
+- Python 2.7 or Python 3

-**Note:** Python 3 is currently not supported.

-On Windows and macOS [Anaconda/Python 2.7](https://www.anaconda.com/download/)
-distribution of Python is recommended.
-On Linux, use Python 2.7 which comes with your Linux distribution (either built-in, or installed through a package manager).
+On Windows and macOS [Anaconda](https://www.anaconda.com/download/) distribution of Python is recommended.
+On Linux, use Python which comes with your Linux distribution (either built-in, or installed through a package manager).

 The following commands should be run in the **Terminal** (Linux and macOS) or **Anaconda Prompt** (Windows – you can find Anaconda Prompt in the Start menu).
+To install with Python 3 instead of Python 2, replace `pip` with `pip3` and `python` with `python3` in the commands below.

 To install from the
 [Python Package Index (PyPI)](https://pypi.python.org/pypi/cl2nc):